Louis-Abraham van Loo: Flight to Paris

 Abraham was born in Amsterdam in 1653 but was taken to Paris at the age of seven.
 His father Jacob van Loo had been involved in an altercation at an inn, during which he stabbed a man with his sword.
 The man subsequently died of his injuries and Jacob was found guilty of murder and forced to flee the country with his family.

 In 1667, Abraham and his brother Jean were naturalised as French citizens.
 The brothers followed courses offered by the Académie Royale de peinture but on 29 November 1670 one of them was expelled for voies de fait (assault).
 Both boys ceased attending the courses, though a year later, in 1671, each won a prize at the salon exhibition in the Palais du Louvre.
-Abraham achieved a huitième prix (eighth prize) for a painting entitled Louis XIV donnant la paix a L’europe; a canvas which celebrated the end of the war of devolution achieved by the Treaty of Aix-la-Chapelle (1668).
+Abraham achieved a huitième prix (eighth prize) for a painting entitled Louis XIV donnant la paix a L'europe; a canvas which celebrated the end of the war of devolution achieved by the Treaty of Aix-la-Chapelle (1668).

 Travels in Italy

 Abraham and Jean van Loo disappeared from the records for a period of ten years after their expulsion from the Academy.
 It is assumed that they travelled extensively throughout Italy during this time, perfecting their art.

-Abraham turned up in the records of the church of the Ursulines in Lyon in 1681, where he was said to have renounced his Jewish faith and converted to Roman Catholicism.
+Abraham turned up in the records of the church of the Ursulines in Lyon in 1681, where he was said to have renounced his Jewish faith and converted to Christianity.
 It was at this point that he also adopted the forename Louis (or Ludovic).